AnthonyMai14/CS120B/Lab7/README.md

 *4. Notice that you can visually see the LCD refresh each character (display a lengthy string then update to a different lengthy string).
 Design a system where a single character is updated in the displayed string rather than the entire string itself.
 Use the functions provided in “io.c”.*

 *An example behavior would be to initially display a lengthy string, such as “Congratulations!”.
 The first keypad button pressed changes the first character ‘C’ to the button pressed.
 The second keypad press changes the second character to the second button pressed, etc. No refresh should be observable during the character update.*

+*5. Using both rows of the LCD display, design a game where a player controlled character avoids oncoming obstacles.
+Three buttons are used to operate the game.*